 Surgeons experienced with the da Vinci system can be found using the Surgeon Locator at www.davincisurgery.com.
 Intuitive Surgical provides surgeons training on the use of the da Vinci system but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on urologic procedures.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publications and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

 Dr. Ray Kamali is a board-certified OBGYN with extensive experience performing hysterectomies with the minimally invasive da Vinci System.
-To schedule an appointment at our OBGYN office in Chula Vista, CA, please call (619) 271-2700.
+To schedule an appointment at out gynecologic surgery center in Chula Vista, CA, please call (619) 271-2700.
 You may also request an appointment online using our secure form.Schedule an Appointment